bagusperdanay7/fcc-DA-Mean-Variance-Standard-Deviation-Calculator/README.md

 Indonesia: Agar dapat menyelesaikan kursus **Data Analysis With Python** oleh freecodecamp.org, saya harus membuat projek **Mean Variance Standard Deviation Calculator** sebagai bentuk implementasi data analysis di Python dan menunjukkan cara saya memanfaatkan pengetahuan-pengetahuan dasar yang telah saya dapatkan di kursus ini.

-English: In order to complete the **Data Analysis With Python** course by freecodecamp.org, I had to create a ==Mean Variance Standard Deviation Calculator== project as a way to demonstrate how I can utilize the fundamental knowledge that I have obtained in this course.
+English: In order to complete the **Data Analysis With Python** course by freecodecamp.org, I had to create a **Mean Variance Standard Deviation Calculator** project as a way to demonstrate how I can utilize the fundamental knowledge that I have obtained in this course.

 ## Technology stack & Tools